 Want to travel in the Caribbean independently and on a budget?
 Sounds like an oxymoron, doesn’t it?
 True, some Caribbean islands can be VERY expensive.
 But there are plenty of affordable islands, and you don’t have to join a cruise to island-hop around the Caribbean.

 Intrigued?
-We share with you all you need to know about exploring the Caribbean as an independent traveler on a budget.
+We share with you all you need to know about exploring the Caribbean as an independent traveller on a budget.
 How would we know?
-We island hopped around the Caribbean with our carry-on backpacks for three months, and we can’t wait to go back and do it all again.
+We island-hopped around the Caribbean with our travel packs for three months, and we can’t wait to go back and do it all again.